Cr

 Key Applications

-The primary end-uses of Chromium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Chromium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Pigments and dyes — Chromium plays a vital role in pigments and dyes, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Pigments and dyes - Chromium is valued in pigments and dyes for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook